revbayes/revbayes/help/md/mvRandomNaturalWalk.md

 ## name

-mvRandomGeometricWalk
+mvRandomNaturalWalk

 ## title
-Geometric random walk
+Random walk on natural numbers

 ## description
-A move that performs geometric random walk on an integer variable.
-The displacement of the random walk is drawn from a geometric distribution, mirrored for positive and negative steps.
+A move that performs random walk on a natural number variable.
+The displacement of the random walk is exactly one step, either positive or negative.

 ## details